Worlds of the Imperium: Plot summary

-Bayard the dictator is abruptly assassinated by the real conspirators, who are working for power-hungry factions in the Imperium itself, using stolen technology.
-Bayard himself is scheduled for a showy execution, after suitable amputation surgery, to allow the conspiracy to consolidate its hold on their world by publicly eliminating the dictator.
-Eventually he is able to escape back to the Imperium and expose the conspirators.
-Offered a chance to return to his Earth, or become a high-ranking Imperium officer, he looks at the noble lady who has become so important to him, and declares, "Home is where the heart is."
+Bayard the dictator is assassinated by the real conspirators, who are working for power-hungry factions in the Imperium itself, using stolen technology.
+Bayard himself is scheduled for a showy execution, after amputation surgery.
+He is able to escape back to the Imperium and expose the conspirators.
+Offered the unprecedented opportunity to return to his Earth, he looks at the woman who has become so important to him, and declares, "Home is where the heart is."

 Sequels

 There are three sequels to this novel.
 They are The Other Side of Time (1965), Assignment in Nowhere (1968), and Zone Yellow (1990).

 Related works

 The collection A Century of Science Fiction contains a vignette by Laumer titled Worlds of the Imperium (Extract), which does not appear in the published novel.
 It depicts a scene of a man with a hoe standing over a plant, and describes the eerie and horrific changes as the same scene shifts across parallel universes.
 The man becomes an armored beast as the plant becomes ever more hostile and ferocious, and then by degrees the scene shifts back to a man, albeit with green skin and horns, standing with a hoe.
 The scene may have been inspired by the well-known painting and poem.